TkhiienLok/Snake-Pygame/README.md

 # Snake-Pygame
-This is the basic version of snake game.
+This is a basic version of snake game.
 As it moves forward, it leaves a trail behind, resembling a moving snake.
 The player loses when the snake runs into the screen border (there are four walls around the screen) or itself.
 Snake has 5 lives.
 A sole player attempts to eat apples by running into them.
 Each apple eaten makes the snake longer and adds points.
 Big apples give more points.